sheilbronn/rtl2mqtt/README.md

 ## Hardware

 I'm using a [CSL DVB-T USB Stick](https://www.amazon.de/CSL-Realtek-Chip-Fernbedienung-Antenne-Windows/dp/B00CIQKFAO) plugged into a Raspberry Pi to receive the 433MhZ signals.
-They can also be bought on Ebay for a few Euros.
+They may be bought on Ebay for a few Euros only.
 Other sticks might work, too.
-Just let me know.
+Just let me know, e.g. open an issue,  and I'll put it in the README.